nobuyuki83/Physics-based_Animation_2021S/doc/submit.md

 ## Make a Pull Request

-got to the GitHub webpage `https://github.com/PBA-2021S/pba-<username>` .
+Go to the GitHub webpage `https://github.com/PBA-2021S/pba-<username>` .
 If everything looks good on this page, make a pull request.

 ![](../doc/pullrequest.png)